- Hit List

 Implications and Consequences

-- Democracy: Truly democratic governments seek to maximize the extent to which citizens have access to information.
-The Harper government’s attempts to limit the PBO's capacity to provide Parliament and the Canadian public with critical information about how their tax dollars are being spent shows a disdain for honest, democratic governance, and a fear of being held to account for their actions.
+- Access to Information: Democratic governments seek to maximize the extent to which citizens have access to information.
+The federal government attempted to limit the PBO's capacity to provide Parliament and the Canadian public with critical information about how their tax dollars were being spent.
+This shows a disdain for honest, democratic governance, and a fear of being held to account for their actions.

-- Democracy: As Canada’s first PBO, Kevin Page demonstrated the value of an independent office to analyze government estimates, budgets and expenditures, despite under-funding of his Office.
-In future, this gain for democracy will require less government interference and stalling, and more cooperation.
+- Democracy: As Canada’s first PBO, and despite the underfunding of his office, Kevin Page demonstrated the importance of an independent office dedicated to analyzing government estimates, budgets and expenditures.
+Going forward, the PBO will only provide a maximum benefit to Canadians if it suffers less government interference and stalling, and more cooperation.

-- Democracy: For a government to be democratic, it must remain accountable.
-To be truly accountable, it must be subjected to scrutiny from effective, independent observers.
-The independence of the Parliamentary Budget Office is compromised by the lack of secure and adequate funding, as well as by its current administrative structure.
-Both components should be remedied through new legislation to ensure that the PBO is protected from political retribution and able to properly serve the needs of Parliament.
-Otherwise, the government cannot claim to be truly accountable.
+- Accountability: For a government to be democratic, it must be accountable.
+To be truly accountable, the government must be subjected to scrutiny from credible, independent observers.
+The independence of the PBO is compromised by the lack of secure and adequate funding, as well as by its current administrative structure.
+Both components should be remedied through new legislation to ensure that the PBO is protected from political retribution and therefore able to properly serve the needs of Parliament.
+Otherwise, the government cannot claim to be fully accountable.

-- Democracy: The PBO’s funding and mandate disputes, together with Conservative criticisms of the PBO, politicized an office that can only effectively function as an independent, non-partisan body.
-As long as the government politicizes an institution that should keep an independent eye on government spending, the government cannot claim to be acting in good faith, and cannot prove to Canadians that their tax dollars are being used honestly and effectively.
+- Institutional Independence: The PBO’s funding and mandate disputes, together with Conservative criticisms of the PBO, apparently politicized an office that could only function effectively as an independent, non-partisan body.
+As long as the government politicizes an institution intended to keep watch over government spending, the government can neither claim to be acting in good faith nor convince Canadians that their tax dollars are being used honestly and effectively.